hankuoffroad/techwritingcx/content/insights/how-I-started-Hugo.md

 ## Background & Motivation

-I have over 20 years of experience in the tech industry, during which I have gained diverse experience in product support, team management, and technical documentation.
-Recently, I have been actively working as a technical writer across various domains, and now, I am expanding my skill set by engaging directly with development.
-As a technical writer, I've realized that to solve problems better and think like a developer, hands-on experience is essential.
+In 2002, I began my career in software deployments across SCM, ERP, CRM, and Big Data projects at Samsung Electronics Europe, focusing on enhancing user experience and ensuring long-term usability.
+This hands-on involvement with the entire software lifecycle made me acutely aware of the critical role that documentation and localization play in the success of any project.
+My fascination with tech writing began when I discovered how to make documentation more developer-friendly, bridging the gap between developers and users through participation in open-source projects.

+As a technical writer, I've realized that hands-on experience is essential for solving problems better and thinking like a developer.
 The portfolio website I built from scratch provides me with problem-solving skills and broadens my understanding of development practices.

 ## Why I chose Hugo for my portfolio website